By Jimmy Warden

 There is a saying that goes a little something like, “without struggle there is no progress”.
 Despite the optimism and positivity that I stated in my previous Sober October post, there have definitely been some struggles along the way.
 Some of these struggles have included cravings for caffeinated coffee (let’s be real, decaf just kind of sucks), cravings for a cold beer after a long week of work (yes, teachers do indeed drink beer every now and again), and a battle with the conversations I have been having with myself.
 Despite these adversities, I have still held strong thanks to willpower and a great support group, which just goes to show how strong community can be.

 There have been numerous mornings, especially this past week, when I would love nothing more than a fresh, caffeinated cup of coffee.
 Not just for the purpose of the caffeine (yes that is a huge part of it), but caffeinated coffee just genuinely tastes better!
 Much bolder, stronger, and smokier flavors.
 It’s like a party for your taste buds.
 Not to mention, caffeine helps to jumpstart the body, and allow the consumer to start honing in on their tasks for the day.
 As far as the beer cravings, there’s nothing that tastes better than a cold, fantastically flavored craft beer from Lawson’s Finest Liquids at about 6 or 7pm on a Friday evening.
 I have really been missing those this month, but I know it will make them taste that much better once the month is over.
 The most difficult part however is the conversation that I have with myself at times.
-I ask myself the rhetorical question of “why am I doing this”, anytime a craving kicks in, and I support it by saying, “man a REAL cup of coffee would be fantastic right now” or “boy, it’s been a long week, a beer should would taste amazing”.
+I ask myself the rhetorical question of “why am I doing this”, anytime a craving kicks in, and I support it by saying, “man a REAL cup of coffee would be fantastic right now” or “boy, it’s been a long week, a beer sure would taste amazing”.
 This just deflates my will, ever so slightly each time, but luckily my accountability groups have been there to help me.

 My accountability groups have definitely been helpful in suppressing these cravings and keeping the conversations in my head positive.
 One group consisting of two Norwich grads, Jaren Jeffcoat and Lindsay Demers.
 The three of us have been participating in the Sober October challenge where we have not consumed any alcohol, caffeine, or any other mind/body altering substances.
 Another group has just been a one-on-one with my sister Kate Warden and me.
 Kate is participating in a “whole 30” challenge in which she is not consuming any alcohol (not even for cooking purposes), added sugars (real or artificial), dairy products, baked goods, soy, legumes (various beans and lentils), or grains.
 I’d also be remiss if I did not mention the support of my girlfriend, Rachel Branch.